Code-Institute-Submissions/GriffinSar-Renewal-Calculator-Project-3/README.md

 ## Resolved Bugs

-- I had an issue when the user went through and did a new calculation when they went back to the start page and selected to exit the calculator, it wouldnt exit but instead displayed the menu from the save function.
+- I had an issue when the user went through the new calculation function and went back to the main page.
+When they went back to the start page and selected to exit the calculator, it wouldn't exit but instead displayed the menu from the save function.
 I realised I needed to enter break points so that this part of the save function would not keep running when the user exited to the home page.
 Once I entered them it fixed this bug.

-- I was encountering a bug when the user entered anything that wasnt a number.
+- I was encountering a bug when the user entered anything that wasn't a number in each of the pricing functions.
 It was causing the program to crash.
 I implemented a try except block.
-This handled the exception if the user enters something that isnt a number and instead of crashing the program prints and error and directs the user back to the start of the function.
+This handled the exception if the user enters something that isnt a number and instead of crashing the program prints an error messageg and directs the user back to the start of the function.

 # Deployment